 The percentile statistics are used to create search bounds for potential outlier boundaries.
-This can help us to find out if any observation falls outside of the defined percentile like 1% or 5%.
+This can help us determine if any observation falls outside the defined percentile, like 1% or 5%.

-Percentile is the percentage of data that is below a certain point in the observation.
+The percentile is the data percentage below a certain point in the observation.

 data outlier; set stats(keep=age_p1 age_p99); do until(EOF); set sampledata end=EOF; if age_p1 ge age or age ge age_p99 then output outlier; end; run; options nobyline; proc print data=outlier; by age_p1 age_p99; run;